 This score, although it looks like a percentage, should be referred to as a number.

-Building an NPS Calculator in Excel
+Building an NPS Calculator in Excel or Google Sheets

-This function allows you to count the number of times that the cell contents meets a certain criteria.
+This function allows you to count the number of times the cell contents meets a certain criteria.

-And lastly for Neutrals: =COUNTIF(R:R,”=7″) +COUNTIF(R:R,”=8″)
+And lastly for Neutrals we’re looking for just 7’s and 8’s: =COUNTIF(R:R,”=7″) +COUNTIF(R:R,”=8″)

 In this case

 The nice thing about using this function is that you can just copy and paste your scores into the column and Excel will count them for you.

-Now that you can count the numbers of Promoters, Neutrals and Detractors you add the equation for NPS to the spreadsheet.
+Now that you have the number of Promoters, Neutrals and Detractors you can add the equation for NPS to the spreadsheet.

 This is how the calculation looks in the spreadsheet itself.
 Remember to include the “(” and “)” or the calculation will be wrong.